eledelaf/Project-Master-Final-/README.md

       - Lets try newspaper3k, it seems like is working better.

    7. Classification model: (TO DO)
    - First I am going to do a pre-filter with some more key words to have a group of possible articles that are more likely to be protest related.
+(DONE)
    - Manually create a sample of articles that are positive or negative.
+(TO DO)
    - Train a TF–IDF + logistic regression (or linear SVM) classifier.